bcui6611/couchbase-examples/cbworkloadgen.md

   `-i ITEMS`, --item=ITEMS             Number of items to be inserted.

   `-r RATIO`, --ratio=RATIO            set/get operation ratio, which is a value between 0 and 1.
-Default is .95 that means 95% set operations.
+Default .95 means 95% are set operations.

   `-s SIZE`, --size=SIZE               minimum value size.
 Default is 10 bytes.

-  `-j`, --json                         Insert json data.
+  `-j`, --json                         Insert json format data.
 Default is false

   `-l`, --loop                         Loop forever until it is interrupted by users